 In a statement on Monday, the Nepal International Development Partners Group (IDPG) said that ‘more has been done than meets the eye, and now all efforts are needed to expand this momentum in the coming year’.
 The IDPG added: ‘But for people who are yet to receive help, the process of reconstruction has not moved fast’ and ‘these processes will need to move faster’.
 The IDPG is the apex platform of international donors supporting post-earthquake reconstruction in Nepal, and includes UN bodies, aid agencies and international NGOs.
 The group said that reconstruction has to be Nepal’s top priority for some time to come, and that it is possible to build back safer through collective efforts.
 Back at the epicenter.
 Two years ago, the view of Barpak from this spot was one of utter devastation.

 Today many new buildings have come up.
 Unlike most young men from Barpak, 31-year-old Koshi Ram Ghale neither opted for a military career, nor migrated to Malaysia.
 Instead, he opened a bakery three years ago.
 Business was just picking up when the earthquake struck 15 km below his hometown on 25 April 2015.
+Nearly 120 people were killed in Barpak that day, the town closest to the epicentre of the 7.8 magnitude quake.
+He waited six months for help that did not come, salvaged timber and stones to build a temporary home and decided to borrow Rs 700,000 from a local cooperative to restart his bakery in the upper part of the town.
 Building back unsafe.
 Property owners in Gongabu continue to flout the building code despite the death and destruction there in the 2015 earthquake Gopen Rai PAST, PRESENT, FUTURE: An illegal concrete highrise has sprung up from amidst the ruins of buildings that collapsed in Gongabu in 2015, killing at least 28 in this neighbourhood alone.